Skip to content

 Good to know: Neophytes are all plants that did not occur in Central Europe before 1492.
 There are an incredible number of neophytes, but not all of them find ideal conditions here and are automatically invasive.
 However, a few of them do so well here that they spread massively and drive out native species.

-1. common lilac (Syringa vulgaris)
+1. Common Lilac (Syringa vulgaris)

 Common lilac is an invasive neophyte